apnadkarni/ruff/README.md

 ## Release notes for 2.4

-* Support for Tcl 9
+* Support for TclOO properties in Tcl 9

 ## Release notes for 2.3